Azure/azure-functions-templates/Functions.Templates/Documentation/Token.md

 - `type` : Must be set to *token*.
 - `direction` : Must be set to *in*.
 - `Resource` : Resource to retrieve an authentication token for.
 Default is Microsoft Graph.
-- `PrincipalId` : Should be set to either an app setting containing the Principal id/OID to be used to communicate with the specific Resource or an expression to evaluate to a Principal id/OID
+- `PrincipalId` : Should be set to either an app setting containing the Principal ID/OID to be used to communicate with the specific Resource or an expression to evaluate to a Principal ID/OID
-- `idToken` : Should be set to an expression that evaluates to an id token.
-Either Principal id or id token must be set, but not both.
+- `idToken` : Should be set to an expression that evaluates to an ID token.
+Either Principal ID or ID token must be set, but not both.

 #### Example function.json
 ```json